victoria-igbobi65/victoria-igbobi65/README.md

 <p align="left"> <a href="https://twitter.com/IgbobiVictoria" target="blank"><img src="https://img.shields.io/twitter/follow/httpsigbobivictoria?logo=twitter&style=for-the-badge" alt="igbobivictoria" /></a> </p>

-- 🔭 I’m currently working on a music API that integrates Spotify web API to render real music data about artists, tracks, albums and various playlists.
-User can stream music and get recommendations based on their listening history, they could also get related tracks to a particular track as well as related artists [My music API](https://github.com/victoria-igbobi65/Music_API)
+- 🔭 I’m currently working on a stock tracking API where staffs can take stock of available products and admin can get trigger alerts when a particular stock is low in stock and they can also get suggestions on days to stock up particular products(https://github.com/victoria-igbobi65/stock-tracking-api)

-- 🌱 I’m currently learning **ExpressJS**
+- 🌱 I’m currently learning **Nestjs postgres**

-- 👯 I’m looking to collaborate on open source projects, love collaborating and building projects [Africommerce](https://github.com/victoria-igbobi65/africommerce-saas)
+- 👯 I’m looking to collaborate on open source projects, love collaborating and building projects.

 - 📝 I regularly write articles on [https://dev.to/victoriaigbobi65](https://dev.to/victoriaigbobi65)